maros/Zway-EventWatcher/README.md

 Delays the execution of the step for the given number of seconds.

-## actions.switches

-Define multiple switches to change

-## action.switches.device

-## action.switches.level
+## actions.switches, action.switches.device, action.switches.level

-Action to perform: On, off or toggle
+Define multiple switches to change.
+Possible levels are : On, off and toggle

-## actions.multilevel
+## actions.multilevel, action.multilevel.device, action.multilevel.level

 Define multiple multilevel devices to change

-## action.switches.device

-## action.switches.level

 ## action.scenes